fransalfiando24/furniture-landing-page/README.md

 # Furniture Landing Page
-This is website for Furniture Shop
+This is website for Furniture Shop <br>
 Built with React JS, and using GSAP and AOS for animation.